-A student shall be subject to disciplinary action and/or assignment to a School Board approved intervention program as deemed appropriate by the principal/designee, in accordance with SBBC Policy 5090: Code of Student Conduct's Discipline Matrix when the student commits such acts deemed as "petty acts of misconduct" (i.e., which are not a threat to school safety and do not require consultation with law enforcement (F.S. §1006.13(2)(c)), including, but are not limited to the following:
+A student shall be subject to disciplinary action and/or placement in an assigned School Board approved program as deemed appropriate by the principal/designee when the student commits such acts deemed as "petty acts of misconduct" (i.e., which are not a threat to school safety and do not require consultation with law enforcement (F.S. §1006.13(2)(c)), including, but are not limited to the following:

-- 1. Willfully disobeys. - 2.
-Openly defies authority of a member of the staff. - 3.
-Uses profane or obscene language. - 4.
-Repeatedly exhibits behavior that interferes with the teacher's ability to communicate effectively.
+- 1. Willfully disobeys - 2.
+Openly defies authority of a member of the staff - 3.
+Uses profane or obscene language - 4.
+Repeatedly exhibits behavior that interferes with the teacher's ability to communicate effectively - 5.
+Use, possession of tobacco/nicotine or tobacco/nicotine related products, e-cigarette, electronic nicotine delivery system, or similar on school property, school sponsored transportation, or during a school sponsored activity is prohibited